 Most plastic surgeons seem to offer the next follow-up at 6 weeks post-op.

 This appointment is important because your surgeon will check that you are progressing well and answer any questions or concerns you may have.

 This post-op follow-up can be quite a magical touch-base with your surgeon!

-You'll be feeling back to normal and your breasts will have done some settling and be starting to take shape AND this is the time most women are cleared to wear underwire bras and resume exercise.
+You'll be feeling back to normal and your breast implants will have done some settling and be starting to take shape AND this is the time most women are cleared to wear underwire bras and resume exercise.

 Also, be prepared!
 Most surgeons like to take the first 'after' pictures at this appointment so wear something so your bottom half is covered.